BuildABuddha/fchatpy/README.md

 sudo python3 setup.py install
 ```

-If you're on Windows, I'd reccomend installing it with an IDE such as PyCharm.
+If you're on Windows, I'd recommend installing it with an IDE such as PyCharm.

-# How to use:
+## How to use:

 The F-Chat websocket sends and receives messages to/from every user.
 Each message has a "command" attached to each one.
 For example, if a message has the "MSG" command attached to it, that means that command is related to a message sent in a channel.
 If it has the "PRI" command, then it's a private message sent between two users.